CA Final International Taxation MCQs – Transfer Pricing

 d) Neither A nor B

-3. If one of the segment of an enterprise claims tax holiday , the purpose of transfer pricing is to ensure that the profits of a non-tax holiday segment were not –
+3. The purpose of transfer pricing was to ensure that the profit of a non-tax holiday segment were not –

 a) Overstated